Receptive vs insertive: what the words mean

 The most widely cited per-act estimates used by major public health sources are below.
 These numbers are best thought of as population averages under a specific set of assumptions.

 These estimates assume exposure with someone who has detectable viral load and no prevention (no condoms, no PrEP, and no viral suppression on ART).
-Real-world risk can be far lower when prevention is used, or when a partner is undetectable.
-Sources used for these baseline estimates include the CDC risk tool methodology and NIH HIV information pages, and the per-act systematic review by Patel et al. (2014).
+Real-world risk can be far lower when prevention is used.
+Sources include the CDC risk tool methodology, NIH HIV information pages, and the per-act systematic review by Patel et al. (2014).

 Most single exposures do not lead to transmission.
 HIV transmission is a chain of events, and chains often break.
 The purpose of these numbers is to rank exposures by biological efficiency and to guide prevention and testing decisions.